A DNN Biophysics Model with Topological and Electrostatic Features: Abstract

 \section{Abstract}

-In this project, we provide a deep-learning neural network (DNN) based biophysics model to predict protein properties.
-The model uses multi-scale and uniform topological and electrostatic features generated using protein structural information and force field.
-The topological features are generated using the element specified persistent homology (ESPH) on a selection of heavy atoms or carbon atoms which contribute significantly in the protein biophysical properties.
-The electrostatic features are fast computed using a Cartesian treecode, modulated with treecode parameters for accuracy-cost tradeoff.
-These features are uniform in number for proteins with various sizes thus the broadly available protein structure database can be used to train the network.
-These features are also multi-scale thus the resolution and computational cost can be balanced by the users at the consideration of available computing powers.
-The machine learning simulations on two data sets with 4000+ and 17000+ protein structures showed the efficiency and fidelity of these features in representing the protein structure and force field for the predication of their biophysical properties such as electrostatic Coulombic energies and solvation energies.
-The feature generation algorithms have the potential as general tools in assisting machine learning based biophysical properties and function prediction for the broad biomolecules whose structures are obtained from both theoretical computing and experiments.
+In this project, we present a deep neural network (DNN)-based biophysics model that uses multi-scale and uniform topological and electrostatic features to predict protein properties, such as Coulomb energies or solvation energies.
+The topological features are generated using element-specific persistent homology (ESPH) on a selection of heavy atoms or carbon atoms.
+The electrostatic features are generated using a novel Cartesian treecode, which adds underlying electrostatic interactions to further improve the model prediction.
+These features are uniform in number for proteins of varying sizes; therefore, the widely available protein structure databases can be used to train the network.
+These features are also multi-scale, allowing users to balance resolution and computational cost.
+The optimal model trained on more than 17,000 proteins for predicting Coulomb energy achieves MSE of approximately 0.024, MAPE of 0.073 and $R^2$ of 0.976.
+Meanwhile, the optimal model trained on more than 4,000 proteins for predicting solvation energy achieves MSE of approximately 0.064, MAPE of 0.081, and $R^2$ of 0.926, showing the efficiency and fidelity of these features in representing the protein structure and force field.
+The feature generation algorithms also have the potential to serve as general tools for assisting machine learning based prediction of protein properties and functions.